A Structural and Nominal Syntax for Diagrams: Specifying graphs

 This is the diagram annotated with all the names used above: \centerpic{1}{fgnom}

 In highly structured diagrams the categorical notation is concise and elegant.
-However, realistic circuits often mix structural elements with arbitrary connectors.
-Consider a variation of the circuit above: \centerpic{1}{fg2} The flat description can be quite easily adjusted to cope with arbitrary connector reassignments:
+However, realistic circuits may also use arbitrary connections.
+Consider a variation of the circuit above: \centerpic{1}{fg2} The flat description can be adjusted to cope with arbitrary connector reassignments:

-The categorical style description is now more intricate, requiring a mix of sequential ($;$) and parallel (\textit{tensor}, $\otimes$) composition along with the use of \textit{structural} combinators such as the single connector (\textit{identity}, $i$) and crossing connector (\textit{symmetry}, $\gamma$):
+The categorical style description is now more intricate, requiring a mix of sequential ($;$) and parallel (\textit{tensor}, $\otimes$) composition along with the use of \textit{structural} combinators such as the single connector (\textit{identity}, $i$) and crossing connector (\textit{symmetry}, $\gamma$): $ (f\otimes i);(i\otimes \gamma \otimes i); (i\otimes i\otimes \gamma);(i\otimes \gamma \otimes i);(g\otimes i) .$

-The combinator-style variable-free syntax is appealing for highly structured diagrams and awkward for arbitrary ones, whereas conversely, the flat and unstructured syntax is appealing for unstructured and unnecessarily verbose for structured graphs.

-In this paper we present a syntax which gives the best of both worlds, conservatively extending the categorical syntax with a powerful and flexible notion of variable which will allow the exploitation of underlying structure wherever it exists, but also arbitrary connection whenever needed.
-Our contributions are as follows: \begin{enumerate} \item Preserving and extending the categorical equations, thus not invalidating formal reasoning principles. \item Eliminating the need for using structural combinators (such as identity, symmetry, trace, etc.) wherever desired. \item Preserving and conserving the expressiveness of the underlying categorical framework, offering only convenience and not semantic extensions. \item Allowing the specification of arbitrary graphs in an elegant and intuitive way. \item Reasoning equationally in the new syntax. \end{enumerate}
+The combinator-style variable-free syntax is appealing for highly structured diagrams and awkward for arbitrary ones, whereas the flat and unstructured syntax seems useful in the case of unstructured and unnecessarily verbose for structured graphs.
+Without advocating one style or the other, in this paper we present a syntax which shows that the two are compatible.
+Our contributions are therefore as follows: \begin{enumerate} \item Preserving and extending the equational theory. \item Possibly eliminating the need for structural combinators. \item Preserving and conserving the expressiveness of the underlying diagrams. \item Reasoning equationally in the new syntax. \end{enumerate}